Hiking the Grand Canyon: The Kalibab Trail to Skeleton Point

 *It is recommended not to go past Cedar Ridge during the summer months due to the intense heat, dry air, little shade, and increased risks of dehydration.
 Save the full hike for the cooler spring or fall season.

-*Most importantly, do not venture out any further than your ability level permits as the the hike appears easier when hiking downhill.
-The trek to Skeleton Point is well-maintained and easy to follow, yet very steep and only for those in the best of cardio shape.
+*Most importantly, do not venture out any further than your ability level permits.
+The hike appears easier when hiking downhill.
+The trek to Skeleton Point is well-maintained and easy to follow, yet very steep.
+This hike is only recommended for those in the best of cardio shape.
 Also be aware that hot sunny days with temps often into the high 90’s+ make for one miserable hike.
 On a cloudy, 70 degree spring day, we were still overheated.
 The sun itself makes the hike feel much more difficult, especially when climbing uphill.
 If possible, plan your hike during the cooler spring or fall seasons and check the forecast for an overcast day.